perfsonar/psconfig-web/MONITORING.md

-## Testing / Monitoring
+## Monitoring / Testing

-You should now be able to access PWA by accessing your host on your browser on the host.
+Once everything is configured, you should now be able to access PWA by accessing your host on your browser.
 You should be prompted to the login page.
 You should signup / confirm your email address, then define host groups / testspecs, and construct new meshconfig using those test entries.

 PWA reports the current health status via following API endpoint (for pwa-admin and pwa-cache)